 Programs & Opportunities

-xFair is a career fair and a tech expo combined.
+- xFair: A career fair and a tech expo combined.
 The result is a unique showcase of raw talent, raw ideas, and raw passion.
-With 2,000+ MIT undergraduate and graduate students in attendance, xFair is MIT’s largest career fair & tech expo.
+With 2,000+ MIT undergraduate and graduate students in attendance, xFair is MIT’s largest career fair and tech expo.